OpenGameDesign/OpenGDS/README.md

 OpenGDS (or Open Game Design Specifications) is a collection of specifications which provide generic solutions in design and implementation to several problems faced in the game programming world.
 These specifications are on topics unrelated to graphics & rendering - as there are existing specifications around them.

 Knowledge you gain from learning the specifications will be transferable as implementations for various languages are created.
-The specifications will be used as documentation for the implementing projects as well as provide the API definition - and the necessary equations and algorithms.
+The specifications will be used as documentation for the implementing projects, provide the API definition, and the equations and algorithms necessary for implementation.

 ### Goals

+- Provide design solutions that can work on existing & future codebases.
-- To provide specifications that are ready to be implemented.
+- Provide specifications that are ready to be implemented.
   - They start with enough high-level explanation that a non-programmer can learn the topic.
-  - In the middle a contract (API) is developed and documentated.
+  - In the middle a contract (API) is developed and documented.
   - They end with enough low-level details (equations, basic algorithms) so there isn't anything left unsolved for implementing libraries.
-- To provide a unified design which allows a single documentation source that multiple libraries across different languages can all share.
+- Provide a unified design which allows a single documentation source that multiple libraries across different languages can all share.

 ### Structure